 Side effects of uncontrolled asthma can affect your sleep and keep you from breathing well during work or recreation activities.
 It can also lead to irreversible narrowing of the airways in the lungs and permanent lung damage.

-Eyler reports that lung function naturally decreases starting in the mid-30s but uncontrolled asthma can speed up the process.
+Lung function naturally decreases starting in the mid-30s but uncontrolled asthma can speed up the process.
 When the lungs aren’t working normally, the back and neck muscles work harder to try and help the lungs pump air in and out, blood oxygen levels drop, and you become tired more easily.

 Asthma can masquerade as other conditions such as heart failure, rheumatoid arthritis, hiatal hernia and chronic obstructive pulmonary disease (COPD).
 Your doctor will want to rule out these other conditions and possibly test your lung function.
 You may also need to be tested for allergies so you can manage your triggers to prevent an asthma attack.

-How to Help Your Lungs
+Strengthen Your Lungs

 Belly breathing strengthens the diaphragm, a muscle in the abdomen that helps the lungs bring air in and out.
 To practice belly breathing, place your hands on your abdomen and breathe in through your nose, letting your belly fill with air.
 Then breath out through your mouth, letting the exhale take two or three times longer than the inhale.